 Prospective PhD students and PostDoc researchers

-I am actively looking for PhD students and PostDocs to join my group.
+I am actively looking for PhD students and PostDoc researchers with strong mathematical, statistical or computational backgrounds to join my group.
 Feel free to contact me directly if you are interested in doing a PhD with me as your supervisor or if you are interested in doing post-doctoral work with me.
 Please include a CV, a brief research statement, and an outline of the reasons you want to work with me.

-Apart from posts that I may be advertising occasionally, there is typically a range of funding opportunities that can be explored for post-doctoral appointments, both ad-hoc and by submitting proposals to research councils.
+For post-doctoral appointments, apart from posts that I may be advertising occasionally, there is typically a range of funding opportunities that can be explored, both ad-hoc and by submitting proposals to research councils.
 If you are interested in the latter, the earlier that you contact me before your intended start date the better.

 Topics of interest

-- Asymptotic methods for improved inference in modern modelling scenarios
+- Asymptotic methods for improved estimation and inference in modern modelling scenarios

 (e.g. high-dimensional models, functional regression, etc.)

 - Dynamic and scalable estimation and inference in regression modelling

 - Statistical applications